 - Remove from the grill and let rest for 5 minutes.
 Serve, and enjoy!

 - If you do not have Santa Maria seasoning readily available, you can use a rub of 1 Tbsp. of coarse salt and 1 Tbsp. cracked black pepper.

-- Use the Certified Angus Beef® brand retailer locator linked in the post for help finding the Picanha cut of beef.
-If you ask your butcher for this cut, they will be able to prepare it for you.
+- If you ask your butcher for the sirloin cap with the fat cap, they will be able to prepare it for you.